owagner/knx2mqtt/README.md

 knx2mqtt is a gateway between a KNX bus interface and MQTT.
 It receives group telegrams and publishes them as MQTT topics, and similarily subscribes to MQTT topics and converts them into KNX group writes.

-It's intended as a building block in heterogenous environments where an MQTT message broker is used as the centralized message bus.
+It's intended as a building block in heterogenous smart home environments where an MQTT message broker is used as the centralized message bus.

 If you don't understand any of the above, knx2mqtt is most likely not useful to you.